 Accurate Active Surveillance with mpMRI

-mpMRI is used for prostate cancer diagnosis to detect and localize prostate cancer as well as help to determine the prognosis and appropriate management of patients with prostate cancer.
+Multi-parametric magnetic resonance imaging (mpMRI) is used in prostate cancer screening to detect and localize prostate cancer, as well as to help determine prognosis and appropriate disease management.
 In some cases, mpMRI can rule out prostate cancer, avoiding the need for a prostate biopsy.
 It is estimated that mpMRI can increase the detection of clinically significant disease over other methods by 50% and reduce the number of unnecessary biopsies by one-third.

 For men with slower-growing cancers, mpMRI allows for more confident active surveillance or watchful waiting.